voice-over-vision/vov-chrome-extension/README.md

 We extend our heartfelt thanks to the developers and community behind Chroma DB for their exceptional AI-native open-source embedding database, a crucial component in our mission to create an accessibility tool for the visually impaired.
 ChromaDB's robust and efficient data management capabilities have been pivotal in our efforts to make a positive impact.

-### GPT-4
+### Gemini

-Our appreciation goes to the OpenAI team for providing foundational AI technology for our project.
-The robustness of GPT-4 was instrumental for our project's natural language processing and image processing capabilities.
+Our appreciation goes to the Google team for providing foundational AI technology for our project.
+The robustness of Gemini was instrumental in our project's natural language processing and image processing capabilities.

 <!-- citation -->
 ## 📄 Citation